ZachJxyz/mnply-site/README.md

-# Monopoly Technologies, Inc.
+# Monopoly

-I made this site as a simple landing page for www.MonopolyBooking.com aka MNPLY.
+I made this site as a simple landing page for a startup idea I have.

-I built this site with basic HTML5 and CSS with Bootstrap.
-Pretty proud of the simplicity.
+Built with basic HTML5 and Bootstrap.
+Pretty proud of the simplicity.git

-If you're interested in this project, join my newsletter at https://mnply.io/newsletter